 Stage / Regulation 1 What is the purpose?
 Who we will consult 2 How we will consult and engage?
-Preparation: Evidence gathering and document preparation CIL Regulation Establish the format and content of the Charging Schedule CIL & Affordable Housing Viability Assessment (including proposed CIL Charging Zones, proposed CIL Charging Rates and proposed Affordable Housing Targets) Identify future infrastructure needs and the extent of the funding gap (evidence is contained in the Council's Infrastructure Delivery Plan) Key stakeholders, including:: Developers Landowners Property agents Planning consultants Local business community Neighbouring local authorities County Council Exchange of correspondence - letter and/or email One-to-one / group meetings with key stakeholders as appropriate Preparation: Setting Rates CIL Regulations 13 & 14 Draw-up a Regulation 123 list9 by methodically going through sites to determine whether CIL, S106, S278, or a combination will be used to deliver the infrastructure Test the economic impact of CIL on development viability Test the ability of a range of development types/intended uses to yield contributions to infrastructure requirements Key stakeholders, including:: Developers Landowners Property agents Planning consultants Local business community Neighbouring local authorities County Council Exchange of correspondence - letter and/or email Stakeholder workshops Preparation: Preliminary Draft Charging Schedule CIL Regulation 15 Establish the proposed CIL charging rates Provides the main opportunity for interested parties to comment on and influence the content of the Draft Charging Schedule Any representations received in response to the public consultation will be carefully considered and, where appropriate, Consultation bodies prescribed in Regulation 15: adjacent local authorities County Council Parish and Town Councils within the authority persons resident in the area persons carrying on business in the A public consultation of not less than six weeks The Draft Charging Schedule and key supporting documents will be made available for inspection and published on the Council's website Advance notification to all consultation bodies prescribed in Regulation 15 -
+Preparation: Evidence gathering and document preparation CIL Regulation Establish the format and content of the Charging Schedule CIL & Affordable Housing Viability Assessment (including proposed CIL Charging Zones, proposed CIL Charging Rates and proposed Affordable Housing Targets) Identify future infrastructure needs and the extent of the funding gap (evidence is contained in the Council's Infrastructure Delivery Plan) Key stakeholders (including relevant specific, general and prescribed consultation bodies), but in particular: Developers Landowners Property agents Planning consultants Local business community Neighbouring local authorities County Council Exchange of correspondence - letter and/or email One-to-one / group meetings with key stakeholders as appropriate Preparation: Setting Rates CIL Regulations 13 & 14 Draw-up a Regulation 123 list9 by methodically going through sites to determine whether CIL, S106, S278, or a combination will be used to deliver the infrastructure Test the economic impact of CIL on development viability Test the ability of a range of development types/intended uses to yield contributions to infrastructure requirements Key stakeholders (including relevant specific, general and prescribed consultation bodies), but in particular: Developers Landowners Property agents Planning consultants Local business community Neighbouring local authorities County Council Exchange of correspondence - letter and/or email Stakeholder workshops Preparation: Preliminary Draft Charging Schedule CIL Regulation 15 Establish the proposed CIL charging rates Provides the main opportunity for interested parties to comment on and influence the content of the Draft Charging Schedule Any representations received in response to the public consultation will be carefully considered and, where appropriate, Consultation bodies prescribed in Regulation 15: adjacent local authorities County Council Parish and Town Councils within the authority persons resident in the area A public consultation of not less than six weeks The Draft Charging Schedule and key supporting documents will be made available for inspection and published on the Council's website Advance notification to all consultation bodies prescribed in Regulation 15 -

-$^{^{9}}$ A list of projects (or types of infrastructure) that the Council intends to fund, or may fund, through CIL.
+9 A list of projects (or types of infrastructure) that the Council intends to fund, or may fund, through CIL.